jgeiger/omniauth-harmony/README.md

 Strategy to authenticate with Harmony via OAuth2 in OmniAuth

-For more details, read the [Harmony authorization documentation][auth-docs].
+For more details, visit the [Logitech developer site][developer-site].

 ## Install